apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/DML-Data-Manipulation-Language.md

 #### Mathematical Functions

-Currently IoTDB supports the following mathematical functions.
+Currently, IoTDB supports the following mathematical functions.
 The behavior of these mathematical functions is consistent with the behavior of these functions in the Java Math standard library.

 | Function Name | Allowed Input Series Data Types | Output Series Data Type       | Corresponding Implementation in the Java Standard Library    |
 | ------------- | ------------------------------- | ----------------------------- | ------------------------------------------------------------ |